JosefGst/ros_talker_cookiecutter/{{cookiecutter.pkg_name}}/README.md

   - [Create Documentation](#create-documentation)
 - [TODO](#todo)

 I kept copying code from the official documentation or from my previous works every time I created a new ROS package.
-With this {{cookiecutter.pkg_name}} I hope the repetitive setup task can be reduced and I can jump directly into the development.
-For now it includes a simple publisher and subscriber, dynamic reconfigurable parameters, documentation generation with rosdoc_lite and c++ debug setup.
+With this cookiecutter template I hope the repetitive setup task can be reduced and I can jump directly into the development.
+For now it includes a simple publisher and subscriber, dynamic reconfigurable parameters, documentation generation with rosdoc_lite, linting and c++ debug setup.

+## Setup

+    pipx install cookiecutter
+    cookiecutter git@github.com:JosefGst/template_sub_pub.git

+Choose name for the package, header and class.

 ## Run